alphander/LearningVulkan/README.md

 (PDF): https://registry.khronos.org/vulkan/specs/1.3/pdf/vkspec.pdf

 ### Vulkan Tutorial
-This is the very famous vulkan tutorial that every uses.
+This is the very famous vulkan tutorial that everyone uses.
+I'm using the code examples as a loose guideline.
 (Note this is for C++) https://vulkan-tutorial.com/

 ### Vulkan in 30 minutes